AXIVproject/vps/README-FN.md

 ## Location choice

 You can choose any location.
-You may wish to have it hosted in a city/country near you, or choose a different area to help with the global decentralization of the AXIV masternode network.
+You may wish to have it hosted in a city/country near you, or choose a different area to help with the global decentralization of the AXIV fundamentalnode network.

 <img src="docs/images/masternode_vps/location-choice.png" alt="VPS location choice" class="inline"/>

-## Linux distribution (Ubuntu 16.04 LTS)
+## Linux distribution (Ubuntu 18.04 LTS)

-Select Ubuntu 16.04.
+Select Ubuntu 18.04.

 <img src="docs/images/masternode_vps/linux-distribution--ubuntu-1604-lts-.png" alt="VPS location choice" class="inline"/>